Syama Jataka: Similarity to Shravana story in the epic Ramayana

 The story of Syama is very similar to the story of Shravana in the Sanskrit epic Ramayana.
 Shravana's tale is about a pious son taking care of his blind parents, who gets killed while fetching water by a hunting king.
-But the endings are different, in Shravana's story, the king gets cursed by the blind parents who lost their son and serves as backstory for the cause of king's son Rama's exile and his journey, the epic poem Ramayana, whereas in Syama's story there is Indra's intervention, revival of Syama and restoration of his parent' sight.
-Based on the dates of Ramayana and Jataka tales and the highly similar narrative, it is possible that Syama Jataka was inspired from the Shravana's story.
+But the endings are different, in Shravana's story, the king gets cursed by the blind parents who lost their son and serves as a backstory for the cause of the king's son Rama's exile and his journey, the epic poem Ramayana, whereas in Syama's story there is Indra's intervention, revival of Syama and restoration of his parent' sight.
+Based on the dates of Ramayana and Jataka tales and the highly similar narrative, it is possible that Syama Jataka was inspired by the Shravana's story.

 Iconography

 Narrative

 The single scene from the Sovannasam Cheadok most often represented, both in new temple paintings and in temple paintings dating to the early 20th century, is the scene in which Sovannasam goes to draw water for his parents and is mortally wounded by King Belayeak's arrow.
 Sovannasam is generally depicted lying with an arrow sticking out of him while all the wild animals who have accompanied him to the river run away in fright.
 King Belayeak is depicted either in the pose of still shooting his arrow, or holding his bow in his hand.
 In some paintings of this scene, the ashram with Sovannasam's parents is added, a little way off in the distance.
-Another image from the Sovannasam story which is frequently found on temple walls shows Sovannasam car- rying both his parents, one on each side, in a traditional hanging carrier.
+Another image from the Sovannasam story which is frequently found on temple walls shows Sovannasam carrying both his parents, one on each side, in a traditional hanging carrier.
 This scene is not mentioned in any text of the Sovannasam Jataka that we could find, and it might have been copied from printed images imported into Cambodia from Thailand and India during the 1980s.
 The scene is not found in older temple paintings.